 A suit has a formal purpose.
 They should always be kept neat and clean.
-It gives off a professional vibe when a guy is wearing a great jacket.
-They are the perfect garments for occasions where you want to put forth a classic gentleman look.
-Suit jackets are usually a double-breasted coat with four to six buttons or single-breasted coats with just two or three buttons.
+It gives off a professional vibe when someone is wearing a great jacket.
+They are the perfect garments for occasions where you want to put forth a classic look.
+Suit jackets are usually double-breasted coats with four to six buttons or single-breasted coats with just two or three buttons.
 No matter the style you must maintain it and keep it clean.
-In this blog post, I’ll go into how to wash a suit jacket by hand.
+In this blog post, we’ll go into how to wash a suit jacket by hand.

-Having a few food stains on my lapel is just horrible.
-I feel like I can’t be taken seriously if I’m not looking my best.
+Having a few food stains on a lapel is just horrible.
+You may feel like you can’t be taken seriously if you’re not looking your best.
 This is especially important when meeting new clients and making those important first impressions.
-I don’t want to appear sloppy.
-I usually keep some Champion Delicate Wash (the best laundry detergent for wool and all other delicate fabrics) in my sports bag to gently dab and blot out serious spots and at least pre-treat what I’m able to as quickly as possible.
-I at least try to minimize the damage.
+You don’t want to appear sloppy.
+It’s a good idea to keep some Champion Delicate Wash (the best laundry detergent for wool and all other delicate fabrics) in your sports bag to gently dab and blot out serious spots and at least pre-treat what you’re able to as quickly as possible.
+At least try to minimize the damage.

-I immediately thought about running it to the cleaner but I don’t wear it too often so I decided to try to remove the stains myself.
-I even got some on my trousers.
-I looked for the cleaning and care label and read the instructions.
+You immediately thought about running it to the cleaner but you don’t wear it too often so you decided to try to remove the stains yourself.
+You even got some on your trousers.
+Sound familiar?
+You looked for the cleaning and care label and read the instructions.
 Always be sure to read your clothing instructions.
 It definitely cannot be washed.
 The leather is delicate and you have to avoid too much moisture.